Kaari (film): Theatrical

-The trailer of the film was released on 17 June 2022.
-The film was released in theatres on 25 November 2022.
+Kaari was released in theatres on 25 November 2022.

 Home media

-The post-theatrical streaming rights of the film was bought by ZEE5 and the satellite rights of the film was bought by Zee Tamil and Zee Thirai.
-It premiered on ZEE5 on 23 December 2022.
+The film began streaming ZEE5 from 23 December 2022.

 Reception

 Logesh Balachandran of The Times of India rated the film 3 out of 5 stars and wrote "Kaari is interesting and engaging in parts, but it isn't impactful enough for the audience to remember."
 Dinamalar rated the film 2 out of 5 stars.
 A critic for News18 wrote "On the technical front, including cinematography and music, Kaari doesn’t disappoint.
 Ganesh Chandra’s camerawork is brilliant in this Tamil film."
-Navein Darshan of Cinema Express wrote "But ironically, the tasteful ingredients in Kaari don't blend well together as a wholesome dish."
-A critic from Hindu Tamil Thisai gave the film 3 out of 5 stars and wrote "In D. Imman’s music, the songs and background score help to carry the heavy story with ease."
-A critic for Cinema Vikatan wrote that "If only one issue had been approached with more depth and clarity of understanding, this Kaari would have been furious!"
+Navein Darshan of Cinema Express wrote "Kaari talks about the importance of communal harmony and the resultant synergy that does miracles.
+But ironically, the tasteful ingredients in Kaari don't blend well together as a wholesome dish."
+A critic from Hindu Tamil Thisai gave the film 3 out of 5 stars and wrote that In Imman's music, the songs and background score help to carry the heavy story with ease.
+A critic for Cinema Vikatan wrote that that if only one issue had been approached with more depth and clarity of understanding, this Kaari would have been furious.